List of We Bare Bears characters: Karla and Dave

-Karla (voiced by Felicia Day) and Dave (voiced by Jake Johnson) are a pair of castaways that the baby Bears encounter in "The Island".
-The Bears are rescued from quicksand by Karla and Dave who have been shipwrecked on the island for some unspecified amount of time.
+Karla (voiced by Felicia Day) and Dave (voiced by Jake Johnson) are a pair of castaways that the Baby Bears encounter in "The Island".
+The Baby Bears are rescued from quicksand by Karla and Dave who have been shipwrecked on the island for some unspecified amount of time.
 All that is known is that they came separately.
-Karla mostly misses her sister whom she loves very much and forms a motherly bond with the baby Bears, while Dave displays a slightly disinterested attitude.
-It eventually becomes clear that Dave has been misleading Karla and the Bears and that he wants Karla to stay with him alone.
-The Bears rescue Karla from Dave and escape on an inflatable raft they found, leaving Dave all alone.
-Karla is rescued by a passing ship, but the Bears float on until they end up in Japan.
+Karla mostly misses her sister whom she loves very much and forms a motherly bond with the Baby Bears, while Dave displays a slightly disinterested attitude.
+It eventually becomes clear that Dave has been misleading Karla and the Baby Bears and that he wants Karla to stay with him alone.
+The Baby Bears rescue Karla from Dave and escape on an inflatable raft they found, leaving Dave all alone.
+Karla is rescued by a passing ship, but the Baby Bears float on until they end up in Japan.

 Yuri

-Yuri (voiced by Darin De Paul) is an old Russian man who lived out in the arctic as a hermit survivalist, until he met baby Ice Bear in the episode "Yuri and the Bear".
-A tall, large bearded man who much like Ice Bear, had a tendency to speak in the third person, Yuri lived in a life of solitude after losing his family to some unknown causes.
-He took Ice Bear under his wing and, after some initial reluctance to have him, taught him everything that he knew.
-They were confronted by a hunter, who is implied to have killed Ice Bear's family, and Yuri is forced to cut Ice Bear away from land to save him.
+Yuri (voiced by Darin De Paul) is an old Russian man who lived out in the arctic as a hermit survivalist, until he met Baby Ice Bear in the episode "Yuri and the Bear".
+A tall, large bearded man who much like Baby Ice Bear, had a tendency to speak in the third person, Yuri lived in a life of solitude after losing his family to some unknown causes.
+He took Baby Ice Bear under his wing and, after some initial reluctance to have him, taught him everything that he knew.
+They were confronted by a hunter, who is implied to have killed Baby Ice Bear's family, and Yuri is forced to cut Ice Bear away from land to save him.
 In "Icy Nights II", it is revealed that Yuri is Yana's father.

 Wyatt

 Wyatt (voiced by Ron Funches) is the overtly kind leader of a bike gang in "Road Trip".
 Wyatt is a random individual that Chloe and the Bears encounter while on their way to see a meteor shower.
-He displays a slightly lethargic, yet kind and joking attitude that gets him an invitation from Grizz, Panda and Chloe to hitch a ride with them as he claims to have lost his bike gang, much to Ice Bear’s annoyance.
+He displays a slightly lethargic, yet kind and joking attitude that gets him an invitation from Grizzly, Panda, and Chloe to hitch a ride with them as he claims to have lost his bike gang, much to Ice Bear's annoyance.
 Eventually, Ice Bear manages to drive off without him, only to have the car run out of gas.
 Wyatt shows up with his gang and they offer to get them gas.
 Later on, he joins Chloe and the Bears in watching the meteor shower.